 Circular engine turned style dial with black Roman numerals and blued steel hands.
 The movement is loaded into the watch case from the front of the watch through the gold and enamelled ring which is inturn locked in place with the four screws set into the 4 flower patterns at 12, 3, 6, 9.

-The case is Xxmm in diameter and XXmm in thickness, the movement made in German silver.
+The case is 48mm in diameter and, the movement made in German silver.